FL Dept. of Health in St. Lucie County

 More than 50 percent of premature deaths can be prevented.
 By educating and supporting healthy communities, we help people live healthier lives.

-Dental health, tracking infectious disease, vaccinations for kids, well-baby check-ups, prenatal care, treating contagious diseases, county health programs, education on preventing injuries and sickness, chest x-rays for TB, bike helmet safety, promoting good public health policy, vision and hearing tests, educating new parents, making water safer, fluoridating water for healthier teeth, reducing infant deaths, meeting health care challenges following disasters, solutions for health problems, helping families get a Healthy Start, keeping child care centers safe, radiation safety, HIV counseling and testing, making our environment lead-free, car seats for babies, monitor indoor air standards, school health programs, safeguard community health, making prescription drugs safe, laboratory services, tobacco prevention and education, septic tank inspections, basic medical care, community partners in health, recruiting public health workforce, monitor air quality, inform public about threats to our health, keep vital records, helping families plan for children, promoting healthy eating and exercise, prevent dumping of sewage and garbage into water, investigate animal bites, hazardous waste disposal, helping ambulance services meet their communities' needs, identify community health risks, treat people who have contagious diseases.
+Dental health, tracking infectious disease, vaccinations for kids, well-baby check-ups, prenatal care, treating contagious diseases, county health programs, education on preventing injuries and sickness, chest x-rays for TB, bike helmet safety, promoting good public health policy, vision and hearing tests, educating new parents, making water safer, fluoridating water for healthier teeth, reducing infant deaths, meeting health care challenges following disasters, solutions for health problems, keeping child care centers safe, radiation safety, HIV counseling and testing, making our environment lead-free, car seats for babies, monitor indoor air standards, school health programs, safeguard community health, making prescription drugs safe, laboratory services, tobacco prevention and education, septic tank inspections, basic medical care, community partners in health, recruiting public health workforce, monitor air quality, inform public about threats to our health, keep vital records, helping families plan for children, promoting healthy eating and exercise, prevent dumping of sewage and garbage into water, investigate animal bites, hazardous waste disposal, helping ambulance services meet their communities' needs, identify community health risks, treat people who have contagious diseases.

 Health counseling and education are available in both classroom settings and a one-on-one basis.
 In addition, we provide sexually transmitted disease (STD) and HIV/AIDS training to community agencies and organizations.
 To improve the prevention of communicable diseases we conduct systematic disease surveillance and data collection activities for encephalitis, staphylococcus, STDs, etc.